Varian Fry: Emergency Rescue Committee

 Fry was an unlikely choice as ERC's representative.
 One of the founders of the ERC, Karl Frank, said, "Send him to France, and he's dead."
 That being said, Fry was probably not in great danger in France.
 At that time, "an American passport gave most Americans abroad a reasonably justified sense of invulnerability."
 A biographer, Andy Marino, called Fry a "neurasthenic intellectual and expert on the ancient Greeks."
 His advantages were that he was an American and thus from a neutral country, spoke some French and German, would be unknown to the German Gestapo, and might be seen by them as just-another "high-minded dumb Yank."

-Eleanor Roosevelt supported the ERC; her husband Franklin, President of the United States, less so.
+American First Lady Eleanor Roosevelt supported the ERC; her husband, President Franklin, less so.
 He had an election to win in 1940 and refugees were not his priority.
-Moreover, the mood of the country was contrary to the admission of more refugees.
+Moreover, the temper of the country was hostile to the admission of more refugees.
 A 1938 Roper Poll indicated that only 8.7 percent of the American populace wanted the United States to increase the number of refugees permitted to enter the U.S. beyond the number in the immigration quota.
-Another poll taken after the anti-Jewish Kristallnacht riots in Germany, found that only 21 percent of Americans wanted more Jewish immigrants to be admitted to the U.S. Department of State officials in charge of approving entry visas to refugees were often accused of being anti-Semitic and anti-refugee, but they reflected the views of the U.S. government and its people.
+Another poll, taken after the anti-Jewish Kristallnacht riots in Germany, found that only 21 percent of Americans wanted more Jewish immigrants to be admitted to the U.S. Department of State officials in charge of approving entry visas to refugees were often accused of being antisemitic and anti-refugee, but they reflected the views of the U.S. government and its people.

 In 1942, the Emergency Rescue Committee and the American branch of the European-based International Relief Association joined forces under the name the International Relief and Rescue Committee, which was later shortened to the International Rescue Committee (IRC).
 The IRC has continued into the 21st century as a nonsectarian, nongovernmental international relief and development organization.